-Now a growing contingent policy wonks (myself included) have argued in the past that automation will replace most workers over the coming century — stating it’s not a matter of if, but when.
-Some have even gone as far as to suggest this crisis will be the one that leaves many workers permanently displaced, as business leaders are forced to cut staff and increase investments in automation to remain profitable in an economy where workers are forced to stay home.
+Now a growing contingent policy wonks, myself included, have argued that automation will replace most workers over the coming century — believing it’s not a matter of if, but when.
+Some have even gone as far as to suggest the current crisis will be the one that leaves many workers permanently displaced, as business leaders are forced to cut staff and increase investments in automation to remain profitable in an economy where workers are forced to stay home.

-So that being said, what can we say about the strength of our social assistance delivery systems when we don’t have a fully automated economy?
-Is it that our government is ready and able to swiftly inject income where income is needed, helping stave off another Great Depression while workers are stuck at home?
+So, that being said, what can we say about the strength of our social assistance delivery systems, when we don’t have a fully automated economy?
+Is it that our government is ready and able to inject income where income is needed, helping stave off another Great Depression while workers are stuck at home?
 No, far from it.
-The current crisis proves just how antiquated our social safety net actually is; our leaders knew weeks ago that consumers and businesses would need cash to make critical payments, but March came and went, leaving everyone with April bills and little income.
+The current crisis proves just how antiquated our social safety net actually is.
+Our leaders knew weeks ago that consumers and businesses would need cash to make critical payments, but March came and went, leaving everyone with April bills and little income.

 So, where does this leave us?
 What conclusions should we draw from this?

-Well, I would argue that we finally have a model showing just how valuable labor is to our economy, and that basic income, or some form of direct cash to consumers, isn't as taboo as it once was.
+I would argue that we finally have a model showing just how valuable labor is to our economy, and that basic income, or some form of direct cash to consumers, isn't as taboo as it once was.
 In fact, when federal payments finally hit consumers’ bank accounts, it will be the only thing keeping our economy from collapsing to depression-era misery.
-Yes, these are extraordinary circumstances, and extraordinary circumstances can sometimes force policymakers to leave ideologies at the door, but nearly every lawmaker on Capitol Hill — including the deficit hawks — voted for sending cash to consumers, something that was inconceivable only months ago.
-And while this bodes well for us arriving on a solution to our present problem, if we fail to reflect on the lessons learned over the last few weeks, we will have failed in what I believe are two key aspects.
+Yes, these are extraordinary circumstances, and extraordinary circumstances can force policymakers to leave ideologies at the door and do what's right, but nearly every lawmaker on Capitol Hill — including the deficit hawks — voted for sending cash to consumers, something that was inconceivable only months ago.
+This bodes well for us arriving on a solution to our present problem, but if we fail to reflect on the lessons learned over the last few weeks, we will have failed in what I believe are two key aspects.

-There is much we can learn from this crisis, but arguably the most important economic lesson is that nothing is more vital to a 21st century economy than a robust labor force and consumers — regardless of their employment situation — holding the purchasing power necessary to make critical payments during a crisis.
+There is much we can learn from this crisis.
+But the most important economic lesson is that nothing is more vital to a 21st century economy than a robust labor force, and consumers, regardless of their employment situation, holding the purchasing power necessary to make critical payments during a crisis.
 If we fail to acknowledge this, and fail to change how we distribute social assistance, we will only leave ourselves less prepared when the next Covid-sized crisis hits.